mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Ruby - Apache Passenger Module Installation and Setup.md

 ### Sample Apache Passenger module configuration.

-Now with all of that done, open up the Apache virtual host configuration file you want to add Passenger support to; such as this one:
+Now with all of that done, open up the Apache configuration file you want to add Passenger support to; such as this `default` one:

-    sudo nano /etc/apache2/sites-available/sandbox.local.conf
+    sudo nano /etc/apache2/sites-available/default

 And then add then Passenger (`mod_passenger`) configuration stuff to the virtual host configuration file: